ThouAreAwesome/RocksGraph/README.md

 - **Schema ID space limits:** up to `i32::MAX` (~2.1 billion) distinct vertex labels and edge labels (independent namespaces), and 32767 property keys per graph — registering past that fails with `StoreError::SchemaExhausted`.
 (Label IDs are stored as `i32`; property-key IDs remain `u16`.)
 - **Not TinkerPop-compatible:** RocksGraph is Gremlin-inspired but intentionally departs from the standard.
 See [docs/design_principles.md](docs/design_principles.md).
 - **No distributed backend:** placeholder exists but is not implemented.

+## Operations

+### Backup & Restore

+RocksDB stores all data in the directory passed to `Graph::open()` (or `Graph::open_with_options()`).
+To back up:

+1. Close the graph: `graph.close()?;` — this is best-effort if other `Graph` clones or open sessions still hold a reference; see [`Graph::close`](src/api.rs) for the exact semantics.
+2. Copy the entire directory to your backup location.
+3. To restore, point `Graph::open()` at a copy of that directory.

+This is a cold backup: no writes should be in flight while you copy the directory.
+For a live backup without stopping writes, use RocksDB's `Checkpoint` API directly via the raw RocksDB handle — not yet wrapped by RocksGraph (see [Roadmap](#roadmap)).

+### Upgrade & Migration Policy

+RocksGraph is pre-1.0 (`0.x.y`).
+Per semver, **a minor version bump (`0.x` → `0.(x+1)`) may
+change the on-disk format** with no schema-version check or automated migration path between releases.
+Back up your data directory before upgrading the `rocksgraph` dependency on a project with existing on-disk data, and validate the upgrade against a copy first.

+Once the crate reaches 1.0, on-disk format compatibility will be covered by semver: breaking format changes will require a major version bump and a documented migration path.

 ## Roadmap